 Saving into a pension could be wise.
 But what if you favour bricks and mortar over stocks and shares?
 Here are 3 ways to invest in property to fund your retirement.

 Investing in property is tempting.
-Property values are more than 3% higher than they were 12 months ago, according to Zoopla, while returns can also be boosted via rental income.
+Property is generally considered a good long-term bet, while returns can also be boosted via rental income.

 But how can you can incorporate property into your pension and take advantage of the tax benefits?